rkdarst/scicomp/tut/debugging/debugging.rst

     A data structure that stores active subroutines in a computer program.
 On the stack is the ``main`` function, then the first function called, then the second function called, and so on.
-The python backtraces are a listing of the stack.
+The python exception tracebacks are a listing of the stack.

 execution frame:
    All the context within a function.
 In Python, this is basically